The Hair with Heart Story

 Little did we know that sourcing gorgeous auburn hair for her wig would be our next challenge.

-The more we learnt and researched about the process of sourcing and purchasing the much needed and highly valuable hair we discovered a need within Australia to educate and encourage people to donate their hair.
-And so “tresses for princesses” was born - with the aim to raise awareness, educate and encourage people to donate their hair.
+The more we learnt and researched about the process of sourcing and purchasing the needed and highly valuable hair, we discovered a need within Australia to educate and encourage people to donate their hair.
+And so “Tresses for Princesses” was born - with the aim to raise awareness, educate and encourage people to donate their hair.

-We are forever grateful Variety for all they do supporting kids and their families that have needs that require that extra bit of support financially and emotionally.
+We are forever grateful to Variety for all they do to support kids and their families who have needs that require that extra bit of support financially and emotionally.
 We thank them for the continued success of “Hair with Heart”.
 We love seeing the stories of people, especially kids, who have selflessly donated their locks - seeing their smiles and experiencing the joy that comes in doing something for someone else.